-- obtaining consent from the student’s parents or carers to allow school staff to provide support and assistance to manage a child’s type 1 diabetes and administer insulin;
+- obtaining consent from the student’s parents or carers to allow school staff to provide support and assistance to manage a child’s type 1 diabetes and administer insulin

-- keeping a record of the parent’s or carer’s consent form in the diabetes management plan and the school’s health management or action plan (where such documents exist), and retaining a copy of the consent for the school’s records;
+- keeping a record of the parent’s or carer’s consent form in the diabetes management plan and the school’s health management or action plan (where such documents exist), and retaining a copy of the consent for the school’s records

-- ensuring that the consent is specific to what was agreed between the parents or carers and the principal, and details how the student’s type 1 diabetes will be managed in the school environment and by whom – and ensure that consent is updated should there be a change in designated staff; and
+- ensuring that the consent is specific to what was agreed between the parents or carers and the principal, and details about how the student’s type 1 diabetes will be managed in the school environment and by whom – and ensure that consent is updated should there be a change in designated staff; and

 - ensuring that the consent of the parents or carers authorises disclosure of private and confidential information concerning the student’s type 1 diabetes and health needs.
-This may include other parties, including school staff, external agencies (as the department of education or the student’s diabetes treating team), and other relevant third parties (such as those providing type 1 diabetes education and training to school staff), so far as is reasonable and required for the effective implementation of the diabetes management plan in the school.
+This may include other parties, including school staff, external agencies (as the department of education or the student’s clinical treating team), and other relevant third parties (such as those providing type 1 diabetes education and training to school staff), so far as is reasonable and required for the effective implementation of the diabetes management plan in the school.

 Schools are likely to be familiar with the Disability Standards for Education and the Disability Discrimination Act 1992 (Cth), which require schools to make reasonable adjustments.